 For the election of directors (Proposal 1), the affirmative vote of at least a plurality of the votes cast on such proposal is required.
-For the approval of the proposal to amend the Trust Agreement (Proposal 2) and the proposal to ratify the selection of Grant Thornton LLP as the independent auditor for the Trust and the Company (Proposal 3), the affirmative vote of at least a majority of the outstanding shares present in person or represented by proxy at the annual meeting is required.
+For the approval of the proposal to ratify the selection of Grant Thornton LLP as the independent auditor for the Trust and the Company (Proposal 2), the affirmative vote of at least a majority of the outstanding shares present in person or represented by proxy at the annual meeting is required.
 An abstention will not be counted as a vote cast.
 With the exception of certain business combinations, as such term is defined in the Trust Agreement, any other proposal that properly comes before the Annual Meeting must be approved by the affirmative vote of at least a majority of the votes cast.
 A broker non-vote would also not be counted as a vote cast.

-Proposals 1, 2 and 3 are "discretionary" items.
+Proposals 1 and 2 are both "discretionary" items.
 Nasdaq Global Select Market Exchange, which we refer to as Nasdaq, member brokers that do not receive instructions from beneficial owners may vote your shares in their discretion.
 We currently do not have any proposals that are "non-discretionary" items.
 In the case of non-discretionary items, member brokers may not vote on the proposal without specific voting instructions from beneficial owners, resulting in a broker non-vote.

-Under the terms of the second amended and restated operating agreement of Compass Group Diversified Holdings LLC, which we refer to as the LLC agreement, and the Trust Agreement, with respect to those matters subject to vote by the members of the Company, the Company will act at the direction of the Trust.
-The Trust Agreement requires Compass Diversified Trust to vote 100% of the limited liability interests of the Company, or the LLC interests, of which it is the sole holder, in the same proportion as the vote of holders of the Trust stock.
+Under the terms of the Second Amended and Restated Operating Agreement of Compass Group Diversified Holdings LLC, dated as of January 9, 2007, which we refer to as the LLC Agreement, and the Trust Agreement, with respect to those matters subject to vote by the members of the Company, the Company will act at the direction of the Trust.
+The Trust Agreement requires Compass Diversified Holdings to vote 100% of the limited liability interests of the Company, or the LLC interests, of which it is the sole holder, in the same proportion as the vote of holders of the Trust stock.
 In this way the voting rights of members of the Company will effectively be exercised by the shareholders of the Trust by proxy.
-The LLC agreement provides that the members are entitled, at the annual meeting of members of the Company, to vote for the election of all of the directors other than the director, appointed by our manager, Compass Group Management LLC (our "Manager").
-At this meeting, Class I directors will be elected in accordance with the LLC agreement; see "Board Compensation and Independence" for a description of Class I directors.
+The LLC Agreement provides that the members are entitled, at the annual meeting of members of the Company, to vote for the election of all of the directors other than the director, appointed by our manager, Compass Group Management LLC, which we refer to as our Manager.
+At this meeting, Class II directors will be elected in accordance with the LLC Agreement.
+See "PROPOSAL 1: ELECTION OF DIRECTORS - Board Composition" for a description of Class II directors.
 The Trust will vote its LLC interests as directed at the Company's annual members' meeting promptly following the tabulation of votes cast at this Annual Meeting.

-All votes will be tabulated by The Bank of New York, the proxy tabulator and inspector of election appointed for the Annual Meeting.
-The Bank of New York will separately tabulate affirmative and negative votes, abstentions and broker non-votes.
+All votes will be tabulated by Innisfree M&A Incorporated, which we refer to as Innisfree, the proxy tabulator and inspector of election appointed for the Annual Meeting.
+Innisfree will separately tabulate affirmative and negative votes, abstentions and broker non-votes.